 Next, search the data dictionary for the derived variable for zero-hour contract workers.
 The data dictionary gives information about each variable in the named dataset, including position number, name, label, measurement level, and categories.
 Below is an excerpt from the data dictionary for the October-December 2020 QLFS.

+Part 2 Explore options for analysis

+Identifying migrants to the UK and zero-hour contracts

 Use the documentation to find and explore possible variables for identifying migrants to the UK.
 Can you identify migrants to the UK by their country of origin?

-Is it possible to examine country of origi?
+Is it possible to examine country of origin?

+For answer - Asks about nationality and country of birth – first code in relation to parts of the UK – then other countries.
+Data Dictionary – gives the categories of CRYOX7 in the EUL dataset

-For answer - Question 3.
+Question 3.
 What variables did can you find to control for migrants, families and geography in the analysis?

 Geographical differences